fullstack-build/tslog/README.md

 `log` method expects the following parameters:
 - logLevelId    - Log level ID e.g. 0
 - logLevelName  - Log level name e.g. silly
-- args          - Multiple log attributes that should be logged out.
+- args          - Multiple log attributes that should be logged.

 > **Tip:** Also the generic logging method (log()) returns a _JSON_ representation of the log message (`ILogObject`).